mosaicdao/mosaic-pm/specification-discussions/20200108-coconsensus.md

 function finalizeCheckpoint(b32 metachainId, uint256 number, b32 blockhash)
     onlyRunningProtocore(metachainId)
 ```
-can store a new `block` in `blockchains` if the number strictly increases and the `CheckpointCommitStatus` is `Undefined`; status of the block is set to `Finalised` and the current dynasty of `Self` is stored along with it.
+can store a new `block` in `blockchains` if the number strictly increases and the `CheckpointCommitStatus` must be `Undefined`; status of the block is set to `Finalised` and the current dynasty of `Self` is stored along with it.

 #### Commit checkpoint